istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20/_index.md

 A new consistent ordering for Envoy filters across inbound, outbound, and gateway proxies has been implemented, ensuring that filters are applied uniformly, regardless of the traffic direction or protocol.

-### Expanded Support for Network WasmPlugins
+### Expanded Support for Network WasmPlugin

-The extensibility of Istio is further broadened with support for network WasmPlugins with a new type `NETWORK`.
+The extensibility of Istio is further broadened with support for network WasmPlugin with a new type `NETWORK`.

 ### TCP metadata exchange enhancements